zadium/MIB_Neuralyzer.lsl/README.md

 # MIB Neuralyzer lsl

-MIB Neuralyzer for OpenSIM object and script
+MIB Neuralyzer for OpenSIM object and script, with actions (Aim, Open, Close, and Flash)

 ![MIB_N](https://github.com/user-attachments/assets/43b70bbf-89ab-4be2-b7f3-2637ab3ba43c)

+## Usage

+Click on it or from inventory right click on item after weareing it, it show menu dialog for action.

 ## Import